-Project C is a compulsory test, and passing it is a prerequisite for taking the subsequent exams.
+Project C is a Compulsory Test, and approval is a prerequisite for participating in future tests and examinations.

-13.1.2 Compulsory Tests (CT)
+12.1.2 Compulsory Tests (CT)

 When an assignment or activity is referred to as a "Compulsory Test" (i.e., CT in Randers, Compulsory Elements in Viborg), this means that the activity/assignment must be approved/passed as a basis to qualify for subsequent projects or exams.
 CTs/Compulsory Elements beyond projects and exams will appear from the programme's current activity plan.